 According to research, 53% of the customers expect the brands to respond to negative feedback within seven days, yet only 37% of the consumers received feedback.
 Moreover, 45% of the consumers are more likely to go for a repeat purchase if their negative feedback was catered.

 Brand trust is now an ‘exhibit A’ for potential customers to purchase a product or service.
-No one can deny the impact consumer trust can have on a brand.
+No one can, at least no one at Abubble can deny the impact consumer trust can have on a brand.
 So, making it an utmost priority would make wonders.
 Utilise all the mentioned strategies and don’t leave any of these out as each has its own role in building trust.